taicheukkin/london-bike-sharing-shares/README.md

 figure 3.6
 ![image](https://github.com/user-attachments/assets/3dd0a0d3-ddf2-422c-8c47-e0d90aec6e36)
 Overall,
 the x_axis and y_axis of bar chart is the date at the daily level and daily_moving_average respectively.The green and blue color bar represent the calculation of daily moving average involving weekend or non-weekend respectively.By adjusting day slicers, it is found that typically 5 blue bar chart with smaller daily_moving_average followed by green bar chart with higher daily_moving_average in 2_day moving average.
-It is implied There has between seasonal trend between weekday and weekend.
+It is implied There were association between seasonal trend between weekday and weekend.

 Although the most month follow seasonal trend, Juanary and December were the exception.